confluentinc/ksql/docs-md/tutorials/etl.md

 psql -U postgres-user customers
 ```

 Create a table that represents the customers.
-For simplicity's sake, we'll just model this with three columns: an id, a name, and the age of the person:
+For simplicity, model a customer with three columns: an id, a name, and the age of the person:

 ```sql
 CREATE TABLE customers (id TEXT PRIMARY KEY, name TEXT, age INT);